-What is What Is a Check-In Window in Rentals?
-Meaning and Why It Matters?
+What is Check-In Window in Rentals?

 A check-in window is the specific block of time during which guests are permitted to arrive at your property on their first day of stay, for example, 3:00 PM to 10:00 PM, as distinct from a single fixed check-in time.